apache/druid/docs/multi-stage-query/reference.md

 For detailed instructions on configuring query context parameters, refer to [Query context](../querying/query-context.md).

-Beyond that, you can also define context parameters using `SET` statements directly within your SQL query.
-This method is especially useful for quick, inline parameter configuration.
-For how to using `SET` command, See [SET Command](../querying/sql.md#set).

 Note: While the examples above use the `SELECT` statement, you can also specify context parameters in Druid SQL queries that use `INSERT` or `REPLACE`.

 The following table lists the context parameters for the MSQ task engine: